New: Take a Free SAT Practice Test

 The score range, explained

-The SAT is scored on a scale of 400 to 1600, combining two sections: Reading & Writing (200–800) and Math (200–800).
+The SAT is scored on a scale of 400 to 1600, combining two sections: Reading and Writing (200 to 800) and Math (200 to 800).
 The national average is around 1020.
 The median at selective universities sits somewhere between 1400 and 1550.
 At the most selective schools, MIT, Harvard, Stanford, the middle 50% of enrolled students score between roughly 1510 and 1580.

 Those ranges matter more than any single benchmark.
 Here's a rough framework: